garyttierney/poe-superfilter/doc/syntax.md

 Variable definitions are allowed in two places.

-1. Anywhere between blocks
+1. Before the first block

-    Variables defined here will be visible in all blocks following the variable definition.
+    Variables defined here will be visible globally
-    Note that the order is significant here, a variable won't be available in a block that precedes it.

 2. Inside of a block